How Do I Get PET Support?

 - Conducting studies to perform software engineering design and analysis as directed

 Special Projects are used to provide unique HPC expertise for important problems when existing resources and mechanisms are not available.
-These typically include unique problems for specific users or projects that require close coordination between the application/code developer and HPCMP systems and staff to solve the problem.
+These typically include unique problems for specific sponsors or projects that require close coordination between the application/code developer and HPCMP systems and staff to solve the problem.
 Special Projects must be relevant to HPCMP projects and address important DoD needs.